PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 `92 / 55 / 196 / 2 / 11` sequential tests pass.
 Static checks pass, the
 raw/managed unconsumed inventory decreases from 30/28 to 29/27, and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.

+The next characterization freezes the unconsumed post-cleanup SiNet pre-add/resize recovery together with its immediately following recorded CSP attention pass.
+The future owner will reuse their existing shared `ModelIRPassContext`, run the six-step SiNet recovery first, and forward the same model and `LayoutState` to the CSP owner.
+The lowerer will record returned element `[1]` at the unchanged phase position; very-late prune/reconcile and SA/PA MirrorPad remain the direct neighboring phases.

+Production is unchanged.
+Focused and fixed 9-file affected sequential characterization report `3 passed, 1 xfailed` and
+`293 passed, 1 xfailed`; only the deliberately absent future owner is xfailed.
+Static checks pass, the raw/managed inventory remains 29/27, and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.